Let us help you find the ONE for her

 Prongs - The prongs are the slim metal arms that secure the center stone in place.
 Most commonly, four or six prongs lift the center stone above the shank, allowing light to enter and exit the stone from all angles for maximum brilliance.

 Head - The head (or basket) is the part of the ring that cradles the center stone.
 There are many different head styles to choose from.

-Cathedral - A cathedral set ring has a shank that curves upwards, resembling the tall, graceful buttresses of a cathedral, elevating the center stone.
+Cathedral - A cathedral set ring has a shank that curves upwards, resembling the tall, graceful arches of a cathedral, elevating the center stone.
 The cathedral setting adds height and elegance to a ring.

-Gallery - The gallery is the part of the ring that is visible under the center stone, from the side view.
+Gallery - The gallery is the part of the ring that is visible under the center stone from the side view.
 Some rings have simple galleries, while others have ornate and detailed galleries.